Go-Mazu/Go-Mazu/README.md

 👋 Hi!
 I’m Govinda

-👀 I’m interested in software development, machine learning, and data analytics
+👀 I’m interested in software development, machine learning, data analytics, and new challenges

 🌱 I’m currently learning new ways to visualize data and create deep learning models